Country or Region | |

 Gestational limit

-here is no gestational limit in cases when there is an immediate risk to the life, or of serious harm to the health, of the pregnant woman, and it is immediately necessary to carry out the termination of pregnancy in order to avert that risk.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-The fulfillment of human rights requires that women can access safe abortion when it is indicated to protect their health.
-WHO defines health for member states as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-Safe Abortion Guidelines, § 4.2.1.2.
+There is no gestational limit in cases when there is an immediate risk to the life, or of serious harm to the health, of the pregnant woman, and it is immediately necessary to carry out the termination of pregnancy in order to avert that risk.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Health grounds shall reflect WHO’s definitions of health, which entails a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+Abortion Care Guideline § 2.2.2.
+Source document: WHO Abortion Care Guideline (page 16) Laws or policies that impose time limits on the length of pregnancy may have negative consequences for women, including forcing them to seek clandestine abortions and suffer social inequities.
+Safe Abortion Guidelines, § 4.2.1.7.
+Source document: WHO Abortion Care Guideline (page 103) |

 Gestational limit